 And it’s up to the Ministry of National Defense and the Ministry of Public Security to decide whether a property is located in an area that is reserved to protect the national and security.

-I cannot stress the importance that you make sure that your prospective property can be owned by you as a foreigner, and confirm, prior to the purchase, that you will be able to receive the ownership certificate.
+Make sure that your prospective property can be owned by you as a foreigner, and confirm, before the purchase, that you will be able to receive the ownership certificate.

 The ownership certificate is often referred to as the pink book.
-The name comes from the small pink book that you should receive after you purchased a property.
+The name comes from the small pink book that you should receive after you purchased a unit.

-The book shows your ownership and rights of your property.
-It will give you right to lease your property and declare information regarding inheritance, for example.
+The book proves your ownership and rights to the property.
+It will give you the right to lease your property and declare information regarding inheritance, for example.

-Shortly speaking, pink books are used for the title to verify the ownership of properties.
+Shortly speaking, pink books are used for the title and to verify the ownership of property.

 There’s also a red book that’s been used for a longer time than the pink book.
 The red book is used for the title to ownership of land, instead of physical structures, like houses and condos.

-Thus, the pink book is more common for foreigners that normally invest in properties like condos, which are less regulated.
+Thus, the pink book is more common for foreigners who primarily invest in condominium projects.

-Do I need to receive the pink book when buying property in Vietnam?
+Do I need to receive a pink book?

-- The pink book is considerably the strongest proof of ownership, though it’s not a legal requirement to have one
+- The pink book is considered the strongest proof of ownership, though it’s not a legal requirement to have one

 - The SPA (Sales and Purchase Agreement) is equally, if not more, important